boazbk/tcs/lec_06_loops.md

 ![We can simulate controlling the index variable `i` by keeping an array `atstart` letting us know when `i` reaches $0$, and hence `i` starts increasing, and `breadcrumb` letting us know when we reach a point we haven't seen before, and hence `i` starts decreasing.
 If we are at a point in which the index is increasing but we want it to decrease then we can mark our location on a special array `arridx` and enter a loop until the time we reach the same location again.](../figure/breadcrumbs.png){#breadcrumbspng .class width=300px height=300px}

-Now we can simulate incrementing and decrementing `i` by one as follows.
+Now we can simulate incrementing and decrementing `i` by one by simply waiting until our desired outcome happens naturally.
+(This is similar to  the observation that a bus is like a taxi if you're willing to wait  long enough.)
-If we want to increment `i` and `indexincreasing` then we simply wait one step.
+That is, if we want to increment `i` and `indexincreasing` equals $1$ then we simply wait one step.
 Otherwise (if `indexincreasing` is $0$) then we go into an inner loop in which we do nothing until we reach again the point when `arridx_i` is $1$ and  `indexincreasing` is equal to $1$.
-Decrementing `i` is done in the analogous way.
+Decrementing `i` is done in the analogous way.^[It can be verified that this transformation converts a program with $T$ steps that used the `i++ (foo)` and `i-- (bar)` operations into a program with $O(T^2)$ that doesn't use them.]

 ### "Simple" NAND++ programs